 Your idea is only as valuable as the execution.
 And that execution won’t be better if you try and figure everything out yourself trust me.
 I’ve been there and it’s another lesson I’ve learned the hard way.

-Execution takes more than hard work.
+Execution takes more than hard work – especially in a tech startup.
 Critically, it takes diverse expertise and opinions.